Open-STEM/XRPUsersGuide/course/dashboard.rst

 tablet, or computer to see the web page the robot program creates.

 .. note::
-   If you connect to the robot using to programming computer, you might lose connectivity with the internet, so that XRPCode stops working.
+   If you connect to the robot to the computer you are using to programming it, you might lose connectivity with the internet, so that XRPCode stops working.